Special Professional Programs

 The Office of Graduate Career Services and Professional Development offers lifetime services to support the Shidler student and alumni career efforts and ambitions.
 For more information, contact the Office of Graduate Career Services and Professional Development at (808) 956-3122 or (808) 956-2811.

-In addition to the study abroad programs offered through the UH Manoa Study Abroad Center (see the “Student Life” section for more information), the following Shidler College sponsored programs are available.
+In addition to the study abroad programs offered through the UH Manoa Study Abroad Center and the UH Manoa's International Exchange (MIX) Office, the following Shidler College sponsored programs are available.

 Asian Field StudyShidler College offers two Asian Field Study courses, a summer 10-week, 6 credit course (BUS 477/677) which includes three weeks in Asia, and a variable credit course (BUS 476/676), which includes a required preparatory course (BUS 475/675) followed by one to three weeks in Asia.
 Students visit companies, factories, economic agencies, and government offices to learn more about organizational structure, government policies, and international competition and their effect on these units.
 Classes are held on campus before and after the field study.
 BUS 475/476/477 are approved IB electives.
 IB major, entrepreneurship major, and management major electives, and BUS 675/676/677 qualify for the entrepreneurship certificate.
 Consult with your academic advisor to determine applicability.
 Some Shidler College scholarships are available on a competitive basis to help defray the costs.

 Shidler College students can apply to study abroad in connection with several official exchange agreements between Shidler College of Business and overseas universities.
 These international universities include: